bkleinen/bkleinen.github.io/thesis/index.md

 * Tools for Agile Retrospectives (probably already taken)

 Again, different focus points (Infrastructure, interoperabilty with mobile devices, User Interface, Data Exchange) are possible for these topics.

-## Industry Itches

-I'm always happy to supervise topics that scratch an actual itch found in the wild in cooperation with a company.